 Addressing the toughest questions around proptech with a simple conversation

-Join us in a virtual conversation to be challenged (and equally entertained)!
-Watch this space!
+Tune in for a virtual conversation on 19 September 2023 to be challenged (and equally entertained)!

 Session 1: In Conversation with Paul Chen (18th August 2021)

 How do real estate leaders pick proptech winners?
 Don’t start with technology, start with business strategy, advised Radiant Property Technologies Managing Director Paul Chen in the first instalment of Yardi’s Proptech Insights webinar.